 Titanium Grade 12

 Titanium Gr.12 was first produced for seawater use to replace copper nickel tubing in heat exchangers.
 It is very weldable making it extremely versatile.
 It offers a lot of strength even at high temperatures.
 We offer this grade in plate and tubing.
-Some of the common applications include of Titanium Grade 12:

 - Marine Industry